Walking Pastry + Coffee Tour | Downtown Monterey

 If you’re like me, you want coffee first thing in the morning.
 Captain + Stoker is your place to sit down and enjoy morning beverages before you get walking.
 It's a buzzing place that's perfect for chatting with loved ones or simply taking in the morning scene.
 Plus, the morning light is beautiful inside (if the marine layer isn’t lingering).

 What to order: I simply love their iced oat milk latte, but they offer fun seasonal drinks too.
-If your stomach is growling and you can’t wait for a bite at the shops to come, I recommend ordering one of their creative toasts to share, like the avocado toast or banana peanut butter toast.
-Whatever you do, do not leave without ordering a peanut butter energy ball to-go for a mid-day (or next day) snack!
-They are SO delicious.
+If your stomach is growling and you can't wait to eat, I recommend ordering their lemon poppyseed muffin (from local gluten-free bakery, Nece's).
+It's SO fluffy - you'd never know it was gluten-free!
+Whatever you do, do not leave without ordering a peanut butter energy ball to-go for a mid-day (or next day) snack.
+They are SO delicious!

 Stop #2: Ad Astra (7-min walk from Captain + Stoker.
 Directions here.)